SAML-Toolkits/ruby-saml-example/README.md

   Holds the template files for layouts to be used with views.
 This models the common header/footer method of wrapping views.
 In your views, define a layout using the
   <tt>layout :default</tt> and create a file named default.html.erb.
 Inside default.html

+**app/views/saml**
+  Contains templates used in the saml views: complete.html.erb displays the attribute list of the user fail.html.erb displays an error

 **.erb,**
   call <% yield %> to render the view using this layout.